KeyboardMashingDelux/CodeToModel-Project/README.md

 ### IsContainment

-Marks a method as containment making it a composition (child element).
+Marks a property as containment making it a composition (child element).

 ```C#
 [IsContainment]